 Lupus is an autoimmune condition where the immune system mistakenly attacks its own healthy body cells, causing damage.
 In lupus the most commonly affected areas of the body include the skin, joints, kidneys, heart, brain and tissue lining the lungs.
-Most patients experience varying times of disease inactivity known as "remissions", and periods when symptoms are present, called "fla es" or "fla e-ups".
+Most patients experience varying times of disease inactivity known as "remissions", and periods when symptoms are present, called "flares" or "flare-ups".
 Flares can range from mild to severe and differ per person and stage of the condition.
 The cause of lupus isn't clear, but it does affect more women than men.